-Stuart Perrin, an American spiritual master of Kundalini Yoga who has been quietly teaching small groups of students around the world for the last four decades, and is a direct disciple of Swami Rudrananda, more commonly known as Rudi.
-Stuart studied six years with Rudi.
-In 1973, Rudi died in an airplane crash and Stuart was one of three survivors.
+Stuart Perrin, an American spiritual master of Kundalini Yoga, has been quietly teaching small groups of students around the world for the last five+ decades.
+Stuart was a direct disciple of Swami Rudrananda (more commonly known as Rudi), and studied with him for six years.
+In 1973, Rudi died in an airplane crash, and Stuart was one of three survivors.

 Stuart Perrin was born August 10, 1942 in the Bronx, New York.
 The first child and only son of Sylvia and Michael Perrin, he began his spiritual quest at the age of sixteen.
 Sitting at his father’s deathbed, he was shocked and awakened to a simple reality.
 “Why,” he asked himself, “is it the first time I’ve seen my father in such a profound state of inner peace?
 Why did he have to wait till the last moments of his life to be filled with so much love and serenity?”